BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 This could be one reason why my reality feels less substantial than it should be.
 After all, indifference is the antithesis of life itself, which is defined by differentiation -- bodies, cells, planets, cultures, and their environments.

-Our very existence or *Dasein* cannot be dissected and cannot be fully comprehended by science, for science disassembles phenomena into their constituent parts.
+And herein lies a glimmer of hope amidst the distraction, for our very existence, or *Dasein*, cannot be dissected and fully comprehended.
+It is the final mystery that, hopefully, we will never unravel.
+Since science deconstructs phenomena into their constituent parts, it is blind for *Dasein*.
 Science necessitates quantification and measurement; it must remain oblivious to *Dasein*.
 Moreover, science presupposes *Dasein*.
 It's akin to the concept of time, where any articulation of its nature can only occur within the context of time itself.
 We need time to explain time, and we need *Dasein* (which we are) to comprehend *Dasein* (what we are).